wp-plugins/bns-site-data/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.1.1 =
+* Correct error with undefined function
+* Correct typos in file headers

 = 0.1 =
 * Initial release